dcoles/ivle/doc/man/config.rst

 Web Application
 ---------------
 The IVLE web application runs on Apache using ``mod_python``.
-An example configuration is provided in the file :file:`examples/config/apache.conf`.
+An example configuration for normal HTTP is provided in the file :file:`examples/config/apache.conf` and an example configuration for using Secure HTTP using SSL certificates is provided in the file :file:`examples/config/apache-ssl.conf`.

 At minimum the following settings must be specified: